marijnvandevoorde/utilititilitilities/README.md

 ## Requirements / Prequisites ##

+We've decided not to put the requirements in composer because they're only rarely needed, and not everything can be installed through composer anyway.
+But requirements you might bump into are:
 * a lot of the classes require curl to be installed
 * some require GD or Imagick for Image processing
 * the twitterapi requires https://twitteroauth.com/